Emiguel2010/MortgageCalculator/README.md

 A simple and user-friendly mortgage calculator built to help users understand their monthly mortgage payments, including options for property tax, PMI, insurance, and more.

+This is my first project and a lot of cleaning to do to get it to a stable and professional site.
+More to come :)

 ## Why I'm Building This

 This project was created to help potential homebuyers make informed decisions by providing a transparent and easy-to-use mortgage calculation tool.
 With many financial calculators available online, the goal is to provide a cleaner, more accurate, and feature-rich alternative that gives users all the necessary tools to understand their mortgage obligations.